-FIELD ELEVATION
+FIELD ELEVATION AND KPIS

-If the field is level, the hydraulically closest and furthest points for the headworks will normally have the highest and lowest inlet pressures respectively.
-These will be sampled as part of the basic testing procedure.
+If the field is level (i.e. minimal elevation changes), the hydraulically closest and furthest points from the zone valves will normally have the highest and lowest emitter pressures respectively.
+These will be sampled in positions in lateral lines as part of the basic testing procedure.
+While pressure variation may also occur down mainlines relative to the distance from the headworks, in most drip/micro systems the potential variation in block supply point pressures are set at the downstream side of a block valve.

-If field elevation varies significantly, consider increasing the number of tests to increase accuracy of distribution uniformity assessments.
+If field elevation varies significantly, consider increasing the number of tests to increase accuracy of emitter uniformity assessments.
 Record the (relative) elevations of each test site, and draw a profile sketch along a typical lateral if necessary.
+This can then be related back to the design hydraulic grade line to see If the measured values meet the tolerances considered during the design phase.